clawrence00/bbqtime/README.md

 # Milestone Project 4: BBQ Time

 ![Mockup on different screen sizes of home page](https://github.com/clawrence00/bbqtime/blob/main/docs/images/mockup.png) Welcome to my fourth milestone project with the Code Institute.
-The purpose of this project is to
+The purpose of this project is to build a full-stack site based around business logic to control a centrally-owned dataset.
+Authentication will be required to perform certain actions and gain further value from the site.
+Stripe has been used to provide online payment processing giving the project e-commerce functionality.

 **Please find my deployed site [here](https://bbq-time-7d47ca93266d.herokuapp.com/).**